Accessibility – Difficult+

 To Laurel Fork Falls

 So you’ve either just returned from Gemini Falls and you’re ready for part two of the adventure or you are just now getting ready to embark on the harder of the two falls on this hike.
 In either case, the point where you leave the trail and head to the crossing of the tributary is 35.27980 by -82.85091.
 I determined this spot by studying the valley walls across the creek.
 You don’t have to cross at this point but I recommend you do.
 The crossing isn’t hard and once you make your way across the tributary you will pass thru a rocky area then cross another creek.
 Once across this one you will see a hill sloping down from right to left.
-Climb up this, go over the fallen trees at the top and under the huge tree on the other side.
+Climb up and angle into the drainage.
+About 30-35 feet above the confluence of the creeks you will come to an old roadbed.

 For the entirety of this hike the creek is going to be on your left, a.k.a. river right.
 Once past the massive tree you will realize you are on a logging grade, one that has seen better days.
 It follows an uphill grade.
 Sometimes it is relatively open and other times it it all but overgrown.
 Early on it hugs the edge of a steep drop before moving from the edge.
 The grade is easy to follow and easy to wander off of since the woods are open after you get higher above the creek.
 We followed it as needed and ignored it at other times.
 The remnants of the road will get you to within 0.2 of the falls before it veers toward the creek and ends abruptly.

-The way forward paralleled the sloping rock as it became more vertical as we neared the falls.
-The trail made a final steep descent to the side of the creek at a precarious point.
-It was just above a steep drop below the main section of the falls.
+The way forward parallels the cliff before the trail make a final steep descent to the side of the creek at a precarious point.
+You end up just above a steep drop below the main section of the falls.
 If you fell here, I’m not sure where you would end up but it would be well downstream.
 There was barely enough handholds to get into the creek below the falls and to the large boulder in the middle to take a few pictures.
 Thankfully the lighting was better than at Gemini Falls.

 Laurel Fork Falls reminded me of the nearby Twin Boulder Falls, including the way the water flowed over the log lying in the falls.
 Kid friendly, absolutely not!
 Pet Friendly, absolutely not!
 Am I ever going to hike this one again, yeah, sure you betcha!